 - Unexplained charges or withdrawals.
-Check your financial account statements each month and be sure you recognize the transactions.
+Check your financial account statements each month and make sure you recognize the transactions.
 Thieves will often make small test purchases first, so don’t ignore small charges that seem unfamiliar.

 - Medical bills for doctors you haven’t visited.
 Likewise, if your health insurance carrier denies a legitimate claim, find out why.
 It’s possible for a thief to use your identity to obtain medical care or max out your insurance benefits.